 The Need for Tapering

-While withdrawal from any drug is not easy, it is more important to taper off of opioid drugs.
+It is more important to taper off of opioid drugs.
 Percocet needs to be tapered down following long-term use of the drug.
 It is not recommended that the user quit cold turkey.
-While it might seem that the withdrawal symptoms will only be uncomfortable, there is a possibility of physical or psychological outcomes that can be described as adverse.
+Although it might seem that the withdrawal symptoms will only be uncomfortable, there is a possibility of physical or psychological outcomes that can be described as adverse.
 The recommendation for tapering is especially important for patients who have used or misused the drug for an extended period of time.

 The Tapering Process

-For those who have used Percocet for more than two weeks, it is recommended that a monitored slow tapering process be used.
+It is recommended that a monitored slow tapering process be used for those who have used Percocet for more than two weeks.
 The first step of slow tapering is sitting down with your doctor to carefully plan the process.
 For long-term use that does not involve addiction, the dosage is taken down in 10% increments over time.
 For patients who have shown signs of addiction to Percocet, the tapering process needs to occur in an inpatient, medically supervised detox environment.
 Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 - Your doctor will regularly monitor your blood pressure, pulse and temperature.